-Given your pet and kitten has a growing yet fragile immune system, bring your puppy or kitten in to start receiving their core vaccinations from 8 weeks old.
+You should bring your puppy or kitten in to start receiving their core vaccinations from 7 weeks old.
 After receiving their initial shots at 8 weeks, they will need additional booster shots every 3-4 weeks until they are 20 weeks old.
-In their second round of shots they should receive the rabies vaccine administered in week 12.
+In their second round of shots, they should receive the rabies vaccine administered in week 16.

-The following are core vaccinations recommended/required for dogs:
+The following are core vaccinations recommended or required for dogs:

 - Canine Adenovirus